 We are exposed, both in terms of assets and liabilities, to fluctuations in the value of the U.S. dollar versus other currencies.
 Changes in the value against the U.S. dollar of the Chilean peso and other currencies in which we complete transactions, such as Argentinean pesos, Brazilian reales, Mexican pesos, Venezuelan bolivares and Colombian pesos, among others, could adversely affect our financial condition and results of operations.
 The Chilean peso, Argentinean peso, Brazilian real, Mexican peso, Venezuelan bolivar and Colombian peso, among others, have each been subject to large nominal devaluation events in the past.
 The value of any of these currencies against the U.S. dollar may fluctuate significantly in the future.
 A significant part of our indebtedness is denominated in U.S. dollars and certain of our revenues and operating expenses are denominated in local currencies.
-As a result, fluctuations in the local currency/U.S. dollar exchange rate may affect our financial condition and results of operations.
-For example, as a result of the Chilean peso appreciation and Venezuelan bolivar devaluation during 2006, we saw a loss of USS[\] and USS[\] million in our consolidated financial statements related to our assets and liabilities denominated in each of these currencies, respectively.
-In addition, as our boards business is mostly a local business and our solid wood business is mostly an export business, part of our sales are denominated in local currencies and part are denominated in U.S. dollars.
-As our production cost is partially dependent on wood and resin prices, which in the medium- and long-term are correlated to the U.S. dollar, part of our costs are indexed to the U.S. dollar.
+As a result, fluctuations in the local currency/U.S. dollar exchange rate may affect our financial condition and results of operation and Venezuelan bolivar devaluation during 2006, we saw a loss of US\$7.0 and US\$10.8 million in our consolidated financial statements related to our assets and liabilities denominated in each of these currencies, respectively.
+In addition, as our boards business is mostly a local business and our solid wood business is mostly an export business, part of our sales are denominated in local currencies and part are denominated in U.S. dollar, part of our costs are indexed to the U.S. dollar.
 As a result, a decrease in the value of the U.S. dollar against the currencies of other countries from which we export products can also negatively affect our sales margins on sales of such products.